viney-shih/go-cache/README.md

 ### Advanced usage: `Cache-Aside` strategy

-`GetByFunc()` is the easier way to deal with the cache by implementing the getter function in the parameter.
-When the cache is missing, it will read the data with the getter function and refill it in cache automatically.
+`GetByFunc()` is the easier way to deal with the cache by implementing the **getter function** in the parameter.
+When the cache is missing, it is going to refill the cache automatically.

 ```go
 func ExampleCache_GetByFunc() {